Gendo90/Item_Catalog_Web_Server_Ed/readme.md

 users' books, based on genre names that match genres in your personal collection, as well as some random books that will be featured on the public area of the website for any site visitors.

+Soon you will be able to view books and genres **only** in your collection and nothing from any other user's collection by following a "My Collection" link when logged in!

 Another planned upgrade would allow more books to be added each day, while enabling a revenue stream as an Amazon Associate.
 This upgrade consists of